Gfuen/AWSSecurityCert/awssecuritystudy.md

     - Notably works with: SSO; management console; EC2 Windows (join domain)
 - Simple AD
     - Samba backend.
 Like Managed Microsoft AD but less features and smaller resource limits.
+- Trust Relationship Directions
+    - One-way:incoming – Users in the specified realm will not be able to access any resources in this domain.
+    - One-way:outgoing – Users in this domain will not be able to access any resources in the specified realm.
+    - Two-way (Bi-directional) – Users in this domain and users in the specified realm will be able to access resources in either domain or realm.

 ## Identity Federation